Donlegend1/amazin_trips/README.md

 # If I had more time
 if i had more time I would have consumed the API that returns all the countries of the world with their flag so that any country can be selected.
-I wwould also include a home page, about page, and FAQ page.
+I wwould also include a  about page, and FAQ page.

 # Getting Started with Create React App